mesos/kafka/README.md

 Kafka Mesos Framework
 ======================

-This is an *ALPHA* version.
-More features will be continued to be added until we cut a stable beta build to release candidate against.
+This is a *beta* version.
+For issues https://github.com/mesos/kafka/issues

 [Installation](#installation)
 [Configuration](#configuration)